Expertium/expertium.github.io/New_note_types.md

 https://github.com/user-attachments/assets/6f65fb06-322b-4745-8ee9-101b126e2df5

-And if you think that this is too easy and therefore would make active recall ineffective, you can make your life harder by adding one or two fake answers.
+And if you think that this is too easy and therefore would make active recall ineffective, you can make your life harder by adding a wrong answer.

 ![3 capitals](https://github.com/user-attachments/assets/4133a134-4501-4a7b-a17b-a562d0ec3228)

-Here you have 2 countries but 3 capitals, so you can't answer correctly if you only know the capital of one country but not the capital of the other one. <br />
+Here you have 2 countries and 3 capitals, so you need to think harder.<br />
 Make sure that the extra answer is wrong, but not *obviously* wrong.
 In this example, I won't benefit from adding Jakarta to the second list, since it's obviously wrong.
-Which is why I added Amsterdam.
-I don't have to think very hard to remember that Jakarta is neither the capital of Sweden nor Switzerland, whereas Amsterdam makes me pause and think.
+Which is why I added Amsterdam - Amsterdam makes me pause and think, Jakarta doesn't.

+Still not hard enough?
+Match Pairs supports any number of wrong answers.
+If you have 2, 3, or N wrong answers, one of them will be randomly selected instead of displaying all of them at once to avoid visual clutter.<br />
+In this case, not only is the order randomized, but which wrong answer is displayed is also randomized.
+I never thought that a random number generator could be so useful for learning, lol.

+(gif)

+This card will always show Bern and Stockholm, since those are the correct answers, and will also randomly show either Copenhagen or Amsterdam.

 Btw, you don't necessarily have to drag answers - you can click on them.
 When you click on an answer, it is put in the topmost vacant answer box.